mmungekar/VoogaSalad/README.md

 I worked primarily in the game engine.
 I created the algorithm and code for detecting when a collision happens and which side the collision occurs on for the two entities involved in the collision.
 I also worked on designing and coding Actions, Entities, and Events for the game.
 Additionally, I assisted in the testing and debugging the reflection used to create the lists of Actions, Entities, and Events displayed to the user in the front-end by looping through these classes in the back-end.
 I was also worked on exception handling within the engine.
 Outside of coding, I tested different game features and provided feedback to the respective areas of the team.
 I also organized the first demonstration and acted as the primary-spokesperson.

+**Jay**

+I worked on a wide variety of different parts of the project.
+Originally I was in charge of the interface between the game engine and the game player, so translating the back-end Entities into JavaFX images to display on screen, which is what the GraphicsEngine class does.
+I learned how the game engine worked and contributed some to figuring out the flow of the game loop and popping up transition screens between levels.
+I also took primary responsibilities for making the scrolling camera and the background for the game.
+Since I understand the camera I helped make Actions for making it follow the player.
+In the process of adding these I ended up helping with formatting what gets saved in the XML files by game data.
+Besides all of that I've generally tried to help solve bugs within game data and the game engine since I have worked in both areas.

 ### Any books, papers, online, or human resources that you used in developing the project

 http://vignette2.wikia.nocookie.net/nintendo/images/d/de/Princess_Peach_%28Fortune_Street%29.png/revision/latest?cb=20130625131449&path-prefix=en